When Love Isn’t Enough: The Rise Of Economic Euthanasia From Our Study On Pet Owners’ Decisions On Vet Care

 – Dr. Gary Hsia, Co-Founder of CodaPet, which provides at-home vet services for end-of-life care for pets

-What Are Parents Paying For Non-Routine Vet Care?
+What Are Pet Parents Really Spending On Emergency Vet Care?

-Unexpected trips to the vet can quickly rack up to hundreds or even thousands of dollars, depending on your pet’s ailment.
-Over one-third of respondents (36%) have spent more than $1,000 for non-routine veterinary care for their dog due to an illness, injury, or a chronic health condition.
+Unexpected trips to the vet can quickly accumulate significant costs, often reaching hundreds or even thousands of dollars, depending on the nature of the pet’s ailment.
+For many pet owners, these unanticipated expenses can be a financial burden, especially when the treatment required is urgent or complex.
+In our survey, over one-third of respondents (36%) revealed they had spent more than $1,000 on non-routine veterinary care for their dog.

 Is Pet Insurance Worth It?